 3. Social Sciences

 Social Sciences are the second-most popular area of study for medical school applicants, but the acceptance and attendance rates are about 7% lower compared to Physical Science students, according to data from the AAMC.
 Social Sciences cover popular majors such as Psychology, Sociology, Political Science, Anthropology, and Economics.
-While only Psychology and Sociology tend to be tied to medical school requirements and MCAT topics, the other majors can be of interest for students who want a broader base of knowledge for their future career.
+While only Psychology and Sociology tend to be tied to medical school requirements and MCAT topics, the other majors can be of interest to students who want a broader base of knowledge for their future careers.
 These types of subject areas can make medical school applicants stand out and help avoid burnout in a specific study, but it can also make achieving course requirements more difficult.

 Related: 5 Reasons Why You Need a Liberal Arts Education